patdaburu/cookiecutter-modlit/README.md

 make build
 ```

-There are several other `make` targets defined as well.
+There are several other `make` targets so have a look at the `Makefile` if you're interested.

 #### Run the Command-Line App